Compressed Empirical Measures (in finite dimensions): Related approximation problems

 When confronted with a concrete statistical problem it is typically insufficient to only approximate $\mean$.
 For example, the least-squares error, when a regressor $f$ from an RKHS $\cH$ with kernel $k$ is used, is

+Looking at the right hand side we can note that we have to deal with \textit{multiple approximation problems}.
+There are two high level approaches to addressing multiple approximation problems.
+We can either solve each approximation problem individually or we can solve them simultaneously.
+In terms of finding core-sets this means that we will get three different core-sets when solving the approximation problems individually and a single core-set when we solve the approximation problems simultaneously.
+Before getting back to this discussion, let us have a look at the individual terms in the above least-squares problem.

-The \textit{third term} in this sum is unproblematic since it does not depend on $f$ and can be summarized by a single real number.
-The \textit{first term} corresponds to an empirical covariance and can be treated in a similar way to the empirical measure, i.e.
+The \textit{third term} on the right hand side is rather unproblematic since it does not depend on $f$ and can be summarized by a single real number.
+In particular, if we approximate each term individually then we can compress this term down to a single real number.
+The \textit{first term} on the right hand side corresponds to an empirical covariance and can be treated in a similar way to the empirical measure, i.e.